sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 - A *user-centric* permissions sync that pulls all repositories a user has access to.
 - A *repository-centric* permissions sync that pulls all users that have access to a repository.

 > NOTE: Failure cases for each type of sync is generally gracefully handled - unless the code host returns a non-error response, the result is not used to update permissions.
-The result is generally that permissions may become outdated, but will not be deleted, if syncs fail.
+This means that permissions may become outdated, but will usually not be deleted, if syncs fail.

 The two types of sync means that each user or repository can be in one of two states: